Over the Moon (2020 film): Plot

 They are introduced to Chang'e and her backup dancers, the Lunettes.
 Chang'e tells Fei Fei that she was supposed to deliver a gift for Chang'e to bring Houyi back.
 Fei Fei takes a photo with Chang'e to prove she is real, but Chang'e takes the photo from Fei Fei and demands the gift.
 Fei Fei doesn't know what she is talking about, and a frustrated Chang'e announces a competition to find her gift before the last of the moondust falls.
 Fei Fei gets upset with Chin and leaves him, getting a ride with the Biker Chicks to the crash site.
 Chin sees some Lunettes with the photo and is captured by Chang'e who demands the location of the gift.
 Chang'e challenges Chin to a game of ping pong to learn the location of the gift, but Chin wins, further upsetting Chang'e.
 Chang'e cries in despair that she will never see Houyi again.
 While Chin is trapped in a chamber by Chang'e, Bungee follows the Jade Rabbit into his workplace.
 Meanwhile, Fei Fei and the Biker Chicks head to her rocket's crash site, where the former meets an exiled Lunarian named Gobi.
 She discovers her Chang'e doll, which she suspects to be the gift, but the Biker Chicks snatch the doll and leave Fei Fei and Gobi behind.

 Fei Fei and Gobi head to Lunaria on the backs of giant toads, where Gobi reveals that Chang'e exiled him due to a song about moving on.
 Fei Fei and Gobi catch up to the Biker Chicks, but during their scuffle, the doll is destroyed.
-However, Fei Fei discovers in one of her mooncakes a broken half of an open jade circle and realizes that it is Chang'e's gift.
+However, Fei Fei discovers in one of her mooncakes a broken half of an open jade circle matching one that Chang'e wears around her neck, and realizes that it is Chang'e's gift.
 They return to Lunaria's palace, rejoin Chin and Bungee, and present the gift to Chang'e, who makes a full jade circle.
 Chang'e and Houyi are then briefly reunited, but Houyi tells Chang'e to move on before fading away.
-Refusing to accept this, Chang'e slips into a state of depression, causing all the light in Lunaria to extinguish.
+Refusing to accept this, Chang'e slips into a state of depression, plunging Lunaria into total darkness.

 Fei Fei tries to reach out to Chang'e, but the moment she enters Chang'e's state of sadness, she also becomes depressed due to a vision of her mother.
 Realizing that they both must move on from their tragedies, Chang'e and Fei Fei encourage each other to find the love all around them.
 This allows the two to accept their loved ones' deaths, restoring light to Lunaria.